-Even though tuna provides benefits for your dog’s diet, it should only be given occasionally rather then every day.
+Even though tuna provides benefits for your dog’s diet, it should only be given occasionally rather than every day.

 The main reason is because of the mercury levels in tuna.
-Giving your dog to much tuna can be poisonous with high levels of mercury.
+Giving your dog too much tuna can be poisonous with high levels of mercury.